Mermaiding: Esther Williams

 Esther Jane Williams (8 August 1921 – 6 June 2013) was an American competitive swimmer and actress.
 Williams set multiple national and regional swimming records in her late teens as part of the Los Angeles Athletic Club swim team.
 Unable to compete in the 1940 Summer Olympics because of the outbreak of World War II, she joined Billy Rose's Aquacade, where she took on the role vacated by Eleanor Holm after the show's move from New York City to San Francisco.
 While in the city, she spent five months swimming alongside Olympic gold medal winner and Tarzan star, Johnny Weissmuller.
 Williams caught the attention of MGM scouts at the Aquacade.
 After appearing in several small roles, alongside Mickey Rooney in an Andy Hardy film, and future five-time co-star Van Johnson in A Guy Named Joe, Williams made a series of films in the 1940s and early 1950s known as "aquamusicals", which featured elaborate performances with synchronized swimming and diving.
 In 1952, Williams appeared in her only biographical role, as Australian swimming star Annette Kellerman in Million Dollar Mermaid, which went on to become her nickname while at MGM.
 Williams left MGM in 1956 and appeared in a handful of unsuccessful feature films, followed by several extremely popular water-themed television specials, including one from Cypress Gardens, Florida.

-Many of her MGM films, such as Million Dollar Mermaid and Jupiter's Darling, contained elaborately staged synchronized swimming scenes, with considerable risk to Williams.
-She broke her neck filming a 115 ft dive off a tower during a climactic musical number for the film Million Dollar Mermaid and was in a body cast for seven months.
-She subsequently recovered, although she continued to suffer headaches as a result of the accident.
-Her many hours spent submerged in a studio tank resulted in ruptured eardrums numerous times.
-She also nearly drowned after not being able to find the trap door in the ceiling of a tank.
-The walls and ceiling were painted black and the trap door blended in.
-Williams was pulled out only because a member of the crew realized the door was not opening.

 Weeki Wachee Mermaids

 Located an hour north of Tampa on Florida's Gulf Coast, Weeki Wachee Springs has hosted a mermaid show since 1947.
 Swimmers, trained by Newton Perry, performed synchronised ballet in the natural springs at the site.
 The resort was purchased and promoted by the American Broadcasting Co.
 (ABC) in 1959.
 In 2008, Weeki Wachee Springs was incorporated into the State of Florida Park system.